Berthold Auerbach

 Berthold Auerbach (28 February 1812 – 8 February 1882) was a German poet and author.
 He was the founder of the German "tendency novel", in which fiction is used as a means of influencing public opinion on social, political, moral, and religious questions.

 Biography

 Moses (Moyses) Baruch Auerbach was born in Nordstetten (now Horb am Neckar) in the Kingdom of Württemberg.
 He attended Eberhard-Ludwigs-Gymnasium.
+He grew up in an impoverished Jewish family and initially pursued rabbinical studies.
 He was intended for the ministry, but after studying philosophy at Tübingen, Munich and Heidelberg, and becoming estranged from Jewish orthodoxy by the study of Spinoza, he devoted himself to literature.
 While a student in Heidelberg and under the pseudonym “Theobald Chauber,” he produced a Biography of Frederick the Great (1834–36).